devict/votelocal/README.md

 ## Design

 Interested in helping boost the design of VoteICT?
 Local designers interested in contributing their ideas, talents, and time to this effort now can!
-The homepage design and additional brand assets are managed in a community Figma file that's available here: https://www.figma.com/c/file/804929533491978159
+The homepage design and additional brand assets are managed in [a community Figma file](https://www.figma.com/c/file/804929533491978159) for anyone to duplicate and make changes to.

 We're open to any ideas that would improve the current state of the VoteICT service; icons, illustrations, or even new pages and additional resources that could be added to the site!